 3. To prepare the tomato topping: In a medium bowl, toss together all tomato topping ingredients except Parmesan cheese.
 Mix well.
 Refrigerate until ready to use.
 Stir well before stuffing the zucchini boats.

 4. When zucchini is baked, stuff each with about 2 tablespoons of tomato topping.
 Some will take a bit more.
 Drizzle balsamic mixture over each.
 Be sure to use all of it.
 You can go back to each and drizzle a little more.
 Sprinkle the top of each piece of zucchini with ½ teaspoon grated Parmesan cheese.
-Place back in oven and baked for 5 minutes.
+Place back in oven and bake for 5 minutes.

 5. Just like bruschetta, you’ll need to serve these on a little plate.
 They do fall a part a bit while eating them.
 So pop the fallen pieces right in your mouth!